AndyDentFree/swiftgooey/ColorWelly/README.md

 ### Second Problem - ColorPicker fails to set focus
 Noted with the addition of a text field is that despite `focused($focTag, equals: 1)` tapping the picker doesn't change focus and so doesn't cancel the keyboard.

+This was not resolved at any point, is probably _desired behaviour_.

 [p1]: https://www.touchgram.com/purrticles
 [p2]: https://www.reddit.com/r/SwiftUI/comments/1hl4htd/ipad_colorpicker_bug_not_responding_to_taps_on/